 - Cover the bowl with plastic wrap and refrigerate for 1 hour or overnight.

 - Preheat oven to 350 degrees.
 Line a baking sheet with parchment paper or a silpat mat.
 Using a 1 tablespoon cookie scoop, roll the dough into a ball and place 2-inches apart on the cold baking sheet.
 Bake until the cookies are puffy, about 11-12 minutes.
 Let the cookies cool in the baking sheet for 5 minutes before transferring to a wire rack to cool.

 - Repeat with the remaining dough using a cold baking sheet each time.

-- To prepare the filling, beat together the 6 tablespoons butter with 1 cup of confectioners' sugar.
+To prepare the filling, beat together the 6 tablespoons butter with 1 cup of powdered sugar.
 Once smooth and blended, add the remaining 1 cup of confectioners' sugar and mix until incorporated.
 With the mixer running on medium, add the cream cheese one piece at a time then add the vanilla and lemon zest.
 Pipe onto half the cookies and top with a matching size cookie, bottom side down.